top of page

 Equipment mailboxes

-A type of resource mailbox that's assigned to a resource that's not location-specific, such as a portable computer, projector, microphone, or a company car.
+A type of resource mailbox is assigned to a resource that is not location-specific, such as a portable computer, projector, microphone, or a company car.
 Equipment mailboxes can be included as resources in meeting requests.

 Groups